ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     )
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `simple()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/repeater/simple-one-field" alt="Simple repeater design with only one field" version="4.x" />

 Instead of using a nested array to store data, simple repeaters use a flat array of values.
 This means that the data structure for the above example could look like this: